Dzus fastener: Functionality

+Unfastening

 To unfasten the cowling (10) from the fuselage (11) turn the button (12) one-quarter of a turn.
 This will disengage the button (12) from the spring (22).
 The holes (18) are large-enough to allow the spring (22) to clear the projection (17) either while engaging the button (12) or disengaging it.
 The end of the shank (13) that has the slots (16) must be well-rounded so spring (22) can easily enter its slots (16).

-The Dzus fastener's removable part is a button (12) that can turn if a screwdriver is placed in the slot (21) of its head (14).
-The button (12) is held to the cowling (10) by its head (14) and a groove (19).
-The groove assures that the button (12) does not fall off the cowling (10) when the cowling is unfastened.
-The hole (25) includes a finish or material so that the button (12) does not bind when turned.
+Components

-The stationary part of the Dzus fastener has a spring (22) with coils (23) riveted (24) to the fuselage (11).
-The part of the spring (22) between the rivets is arched.
+The removable part of the Dzus fastener consists of a button (12) with a head (14) that includes a slot (21) for turning.
+A groove (19) on the button ensures it remains attached to the cowling (10) when unfastened.
+The stationary part includes the spring (22), which is riveted (24) to the fuselage.
+The spring has arched coils (23) between the rivets, providing the necessary tension for secure fastening.

-The button's shank (13) has a tubular bore (15) opposite the head (14).
-The shank (13) has spiral bayonet slots (16) opposite each to other to receive the spring (22) of the stationary part of the fastener.
-When fastened, the slots (16) provide holes (18) that surround and hold the stationary spring (22).
-A projection (17) in the slots (16) holds the fastener closed by pressing the head (14) against the cowling (10) toward the spring (22) fastened to the fuselage (11).
+The shank (13) of the button contains spiral bayonet slots (16) that engage the spring.
+These slots include holes (18) that hold the spring in place once fastened, with projections (17) preventing accidental unfastening.
+The button’s head (14) is pressed against the cowling, keeping it firmly in place.

-One common improvement places the female parts in a small bucket to reduce entry of water.
-Another is to make it easier to open and close: For example, many modern Dzus fasteners use self-centering screw-drivers.
-Other improvements reduce the cost.
-For example, changing the spring so it can be secured to the female hole avoids the cost of rivets.
-Some manufacturers die-cast the button rather than machining it.
+Improvements

+Over time, several improvements have been made to the Dzus fastener design.
+Some versions include a housing or bucket around the female part to reduce water ingress.
+Others have been optimized for ease of use, such as incorporating self-centering screwdrivers.
+Cost-saving measures, like securing the spring directly to the female hole without rivets, have also been introduced.
+Additionally, the button is often die-cast in modern versions to reduce manufacturing costs compared to earlier machined versions.

 Uses

 Dzus fasteners are also used to secure plates, doors, and panels that require frequent removal for inspection and servicing.
 These fasteners are notable in that they are of an "over-centre" design, requiring positive sustained torque to unfasten.
-Thus, any minor disturbance to the fastener (e.g. vibration) will tend to correct itself rather than proceed to further loosening as it would in threaded fasteners.
+Thus, any minor disturbance to the fastener (e.g., vibration) will tend to correct itself rather than proceed to further loosening as it would in threaded fasteners.

 Turnlock fasteners are available in several different styles and are usually referred to by the manufacturer's trade name.
 Some of the most common are DZUS, Camloc, and Airloc.